iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/SSE_v0.24.md

 # Server‑Sent Events

 The `sse` feature provides the [`DataStream`](../ohkami-0.24/ohkami/src/sse) response type for sending event streams over HTTP.
-Each item must implement the `Data` trait which converts it to a string.
+Each item must implement the `Data` trait which converts it to a string. `DataStream` implements `IntoResponse` so calling handlers can simply return it and the `content-type: text/event-stream` header is added automatically.

 ```rust
 async fn handler() -> DataStream {